AVS Frequently Asked Questions

 - Q: My Alexa Built-in product already passed music certification.
 Am I required to re-certify my product to support SiriusXM?

 - Yes, you must submit your device for certification to SiriusXM.
-Contact your Amazon representative for certification support or submit a request for certification here.
+Contact your Amazon representative for certification support or submit a request for certification on Stack Overflow.

 - Q: Which Smart Home devices does AVS support?